Event Sponsors

 11:45AM - 1:00PM

-Please join us for the 2026 State of the Agriculture Presented by Invenergy as we host a very interactive panel between panelists and attendees.
+Please join us for the 2026 State of the Agriculture Presented by Invenergy as we host an interactive panel of speakers followed by a Q&A session.

 Register online today - lunch is included with your registration fee!